ghpaetzold/questplusplus/README.md

 - [Berkeley Parser](https://github.com/slavpetrov/berkeleyparser) (the file `BerkeleyParser-1.7.jar` is already inclued in the `lib` directory)

 Please note that above list is not exhaustive.
 Advance set of features require external tools, see details in the features documentation.

+## Dependencies - resources

+The resources required for word, sentence and document-level baseline features are:
+- corpus for source language
+- corpus for target language
+- LM for source language
+- LM for target language
+- ngram counts file for source language
+- ngram counts file for target language

+For sentence and document-level features only:
+- Truecase model for source language
+- Truecase model for target language
+- Giza lex file

+For word-level only:
+- POS ngram counts file for source language
+- POS ngram counts file for target language
+- corpus com POS information for source language
+- corpus com POS information for target language
+- reference translations in the target language
+- stop words list of the source language
+- translation probabilities of the source language
+- [Universal WordNet plugin](http://resources.mpi-inf.mpg.de/yago-naga/uwn/uwn.zip) (unzip this file inside the `lang_resources` folder)

+Examples of these resources are provided in the `lang_resources` folder.
+Resources for several languages can be downloaded from [WMT15](http://www.statmt.org/wmt15/quality-estimation-task.html).
+Advanced features may require specific data (please read the documentation of the specific features).

 ## Input files
 For word and sentence levels, the input files contain one sentence per line.